Northumberland Walks Logo

 Northumberland Walks Panorama.

-Homepage * Site Map * Privacy * Terms * E-mail Photos may take a while to load depending on your connection speed.
+Homepage * Site Map * Privacy * Terms * E-mail

 Northumberland-Walks.co.uk - photographic walks in Northumberland.

-Broadstruther via Carey Burn - August 2003
+Broadstruther via Carey Burn.

 Introduction

-This is without doubt one of the finest walks in the Cheviot Hills, with a wide variation in scenery and fantastic views on a clear day.
+We think this is one of the finest walks in the Cheviot Hills, with a wide variation in scenery and fantastic views on a clear day.
 Outstanding in the winter after snow or a very hard frost.
+Walking conditions vary from footpath to open moorland, forest track and tarmac road.

 Toilets - nearest are now in Wooler since the closure of the toilets at the picnic area near Middleton Hall.